pulumi/docs/content/docs/get-started/gcp/modify-program.md

 aliases: ["/docs/quickstart/gcp/modify-program/"]
 ---

-Now that we have an instance of our Pulumi program deployed, let's update it to use our own encryption key instead of the default Google-managed one.
+Now that we have an instance of our Pulumi program deployed, let's add some labels to it.

-> You must enable the Google KMS API on the GCP console before proceeding.
-You can enable the API by going to the [KMS API Library](https://console.cloud.google.com/apis/library/cloudkms.googleapis.com) page and clicking 'ENABLE'.

 Replace the entire contents of {{< langfile >}} with the following: